-Sometimes known as the beef round tip roast, the sirloin roast is a lean cut of meat that's perfect for stir-frying.
-After cutting the roast into thin strips, the beef cooks quickly in a wok or skillet at high temperatures.
+Sometimes known as the beef round tip roast, the sirloin roast is a lean cut of meat that's perfect for stir-frying—though it's not necessarily the most budget-friendly stir-fry option.
+After cutting the roast into thin strips, the stir fry sirloin cooks quickly in a wok or skillet at high temperatures.
 The high-heat cooking method ensures that the roast remains moist and tender.
 Fill out the rest of your stir fry with thinly cut veggies such as carrots, bell peppers, onions, broccoli and mushrooms for a satisfying and complete meal.

 Place the roast in the freezer for 20 to 30 minutes.
 This short trip to the freezer will make the beef firmer and easier to slice.
+Not sure how to slice a sirloin tip roast?
 Using a sharp chef's knife, slice the roast against the grain into 1/8-inch thick slices.
-Make sure the slices are a uniform size so they cook evenly.
+Make sure the slices are a uniform size, so they cook evenly.